-- a) The bidder has complied with all requirements of this DSS, including the requirements listed on documents contained therein, and the applicable regulations; - b) The bid is the highest valid bid; and - c) The amount of the bid has been determined by the Authorized Officer (AO) to be at or above fair market value.
+- a) The bidder has complied with all requirements of this DSS, including the requirements listed on documents contained therein, and the applicable regulations; - b) The bid is the highest valid bid; and

 No bid will be considered for acceptance unless it provides for a cash bonus as specified in Paragraph 2.
 Any bid submitted which does not conform to the requirements of this DSS, the laws, and regulations cited in paragraph 1 of this DSS, and other applicable regulations may be returned to the person submitting that bid by the BLM and not considered for acceptance.